-Radon has been shown to be a cause of cancer, specifically lung cancer.
+Radon has been shown to be a cause of lung cancer.
 Remaining exposed to high levels of radon in an enclosed area can increase your risk of lung cancer, particularly if you smoke.
 You can find out more about the effect of radon on your health.

-How can I measure the radon level in my home?
+How to check the radon level in my home

-Every home has different amounts of radon so the EPA recommends that all householders have their homes tested for radon.
-The EPA maintains a list of registered radon testing services.
+Every home has different amounts of radon so the EPA recommends that everyone has their home tested for radon.
+The EPA has a list of registered radon testing services.

-- Testing involves placing two small detection devices in the house for three months.
+Testing involves placing two small detection devices in the house for three months.
 This period allows for variations in radon levels due to changes in weather, ventilation, and so on.
 At the end of three months, you post the detectors back to the testing laboratory.
 The lab calculates the radon level in becquerels per cubic metre, expressed as Bq/m3.
 Read more about testing your home for radon.

-- If the radon level in your home is over the national reference level of 200 Bq/m3, the EPA recommends that you should consider taking action to reduce the level of radon in your home (pdf).
+If the radon level in your home is over the national reference level of 200 Bq/m3, the EPA recommends taking action to reduce the level of radon in your home.
 This is called ‘radon remediation’.

-- For information about radon and how you can reduce your exposure to radon levels in the home, see the EPA’s Radon in Homes booklet
+- For information about radon and how you can reduce your exposure to radon levels in your home, see the EPA’s Radon Remediation for Householders (pdf)